 In SB Certificates, Freddie Mac guarantees senior classes of securities issued by third-party trusts and backed by Multifamily Small Balance Loans (SBLs).
 SBLs generally range from $1 million-$6 million and have five or more units.
-SBLs are underwritten by Freddie Mac at the time of origination for sale to Freddie Mac by a specialty network of Seller/Servicers or SBL lenders.
+SBLs are underwritten by Freddie Mac at the time of origination for sale to Freddie Mac by a specialty network of Lenders or SBL Lenders.
 Freddie Mac may also purchase for securitization seasoned SBL loan pools in whole loan sales.
 Unlike K Certificates and other Multifamily securities, Freddie Mac generally does not issue structured passthrough securities in SB Certificates.
 The third-party trust issues the senior classes of securities guaranteed by Freddie Mac as well as unguaranteed subordinate securities.

 SB Certificates are generally structured as follows:

 - Freddie Mac purchases and aggregates SBL loans, by a Seller or groups of Sellers, for securitization.

 - Freddie Mac sells the SBL loans to a third-party depositor who deposits the loans into a third-party trust.

 - The third-party trust issues private-label securities backed by the SBL loans.

 - Freddie Mac guarantees the senior securities issued by the third-party trust, which are then publicly offered.
 In some cases, a third party may act as loan seller and Freddie Mac may issue structured pass-through securities.

 - The unguaranteed securities issued by the third-party trust are privately offered to third-party investors.

 - The private-label securities are not expected to be rated.

 - Strong credit provided by the Freddie Mac guarantee plus the additional credit support of an underlying Multifamily SBL loan pool underwritten to Freddie Mac's portfolio standards.